 In October 1983 the Eighth Amendment to the Constitution became law following a referendum that resulted in a two-to-one majority for its inclusion.
-More than three decades later, a second referendum, in the centenary year of Irish women’s suffrage, returned a two-to-one majority for its repeal.
+Thirty-five years later, another referendum, in the centenary year of Irish women’s suffrage, returned a two-to-one majority for its repeal.
 It seems fitting to ask whether the significant change in attitude signalled by the vote to give women the right to make their own healthcare decisions translates into changes in the status of women in Ireland more generally.
 How are Irish women doing now?

 The EU report, Representation in Ireland, finds that

 There’s no doubt that Irish women have more rights than their mothers, grandmothers and great-grandmothers, but gender equality in Ireland has yet to be achieved in many areas.

 Men still dominate the workplace and are the main decision-makers in business and politics while women often find themselves lagging behind when it comes to equal opportunities and income. . . .
 Challenges remain in fields such as violence against women, reconciling work and family life, and gender balance in decision-making and positions of power. (ec.europa.eu here)

 Ireland’s gender pay gap is widening again—from 12.6 per cent in 2008 and 2009 to 13.9 per cent in 2014 (the latest figures available).
 It’ll come as a surprise to some that we’re not doing too badly in comparative terms: the EU average gender pay gap is a shameful 16.3 per cent, ranging from 6.1 per cent in Belgium to 25.3 per cent in Estonia.